- Location: Headquarters San Francisco, United States. Local offices in Nepal.

-Projects: The Red Panda Network is committed to the conservation of wild red pandas and their habitat through the education and empowerment of local communities.
+- Projects: The Red Panda Network is committed to conserving wild red pandas and their habitat through the education and empowerment of local communities.

 We created a community-based program to train “forest guardians” (local stewards) to implement survey and monitoring methodology with RPN’s guidance and technical assistance.
 This flagship program is known as Project Punde Kundo (a local name for red panda).

-With a goal to train at least 12 forest guardians a year, we’ve continued to meet this goal for the last 5 years and on.
-This program is crucial to our success because it creates real ownership by local villagers and is the base from which we conduct the rest of our activities.
+Intending to train at least 12 forest guardians a year, we’ve continued to meet this goal for the last 5 years and on.
+This program is crucial to our success because it creates real ownership by local villagers and is the base from which we conduct our activities.

 The proposed Panchthar-Ilam-Taplejung Red Panda Protected Forest will be the largest “protected forest” in Nepal and the first to be managed by a network of community forests.

-The Red Panda Network’s first goal is to raise the level of awareness in local villages surrounding red panda habitat, and our second goal is to raise awareness in the general public worldwide.
+The Red Panda Network’s first goal is to raise awareness in local villages surrounding red panda habitat.
+Our second goal is to raise awareness in the general public worldwide.

 How to help